Exercise 1 Still life using line

 Here is my picture from my sketch book, it’s more of a collage and has a digital photograph I took near Cromer Pier that I have cut out, and placed with a piece of local newspaper, then I have drawn in the missing part of the pier in pen.
 To represent the Hag stones I cut out shapes from grey, white and black paper, and glued them to the side, I stacked them up, as the stones on this beach are like that, the sea is very powerful and moves them around on a regular basis.
 I made big fluffy clouds from paper pieces too.

-Above are my stones and some on the beach in Cromer.
+Above are my stones and some on the beach.

 Final drawing in line